• Small Morkie dog wearing white nurse hat and red plastic stethoscope lies down on white background

 For much more information on seizures in pets - from what causes them to what the veterinary staff does when a seizure patient is brought in - see our It's an Emergency: Seizures in Dogs post.

-If your pet has a heatstroke
+If your dog has a heatstroke

 Signs of Heatstroke